cmusphinx/cmusphinx.github.io/wiki/tutorialam.md

 *  python, for example ActivePython on Windows

-In addition, if you download packages with a ''.gz'' suffix, you will need ''gunzip'' or the equivalent to unpack them.
+In addition, if you download packages with a `.gz` suffix, you will need `gunzip` or the equivalent to unpack them.

 Install the perl and python packages somewhere in your executable path, if they are not already there.